grafana/grafana/docs/sources/panels-visualizations/visualizations/bar-gauge/index.md

 - **Text color -** Value color is default text color.
 - **Hidden -** Values are hidden.

-### Field label placement
+### Name placement

-Choose a field label placement mode.
+Choose a name placement mode.

 {{% admonition type="note" %}}
 This option only applies when the orientation of the bar gauge is horizontal.
-When the bar gauge is in the vertical orientation, field labels are always placed at the bottom of each bar gauge.
+When the bar gauge is in the vertical orientation, names are always placed at the bottom of each bar gauge.
 {{% /admonition %}}

 - **Auto -** Grafana determines the best placement.
-- **Top -** Field labels are placed on top of each bar gauge.
+- **Top -** Names are placed on top of each bar gauge.
-- **Left -** Field labels are placed to the left of each bar gauge.
+- **Left -** Names are placed to the left of each bar gauge.

 ### Show unfilled area